-Wildflour offers a selection of homemade natural vegan treats, such as smoothies, juices, pastries, cookies, cakes, and various other tempting desserts.
+Wildflour offers a wide selection of homemade natural vegan treats such as smoothies, juices, pastries, cookies, cakes, and various other tempting desserts.

 In the morning hours, you will find an assortment of vegan muffins, scones, and breads.
 You will also find a smoothie/juice bar and beverage bar (they even have vegan hot chocolate on the menu!).